 The EU sees things rather differently.

-Its draft mandate says a future deal should "aim to avoid economic dislocation for [European] Union fishermen that have traditionally fished in United Kingdom waters".
+Its negotiating directives say a future deal should "aim to avoid economic dislocation for [European] Union fishermen that have traditionally fished in United Kingdom waters".

-That's a lot of access and the EU seems prepared to link it to the UK's ability to sell its fish in the EU market.
+The EU also seems prepared to link access to fishing waters to the UK's ability to sell its fish in the EU market.

-Fishing is a tiny part of the UK economy - well below 1% - but it has always been an emotional issue.
+Fishing is a tiny part of both sides' economies - in the UK it's well below 1% - but it has always been an emotional issue.
 And coastal communities depend on it on both sides of the Channel.

-When it comes to product standards and other regulations, the EU is more flexible.
+When it comes to product standards and other regulations, the EU is a bit more flexible.

 "We're not asking for alignment, I know it's a red rag to the UK, so I won't really mention it," the EU's chief negotiator, Michel Barnier said.